 Scenario 1: The securities are redeemed prior to maturity.
-This scenario assumes that we redeem the securities at our discretion prior to the maturity date on one of the quarterly redemption dates, starting on January 24, 2025, for a redemption payment equal to the stated principal amount plus any contingent quarterly coupon otherwise due with respect to the relevant observation period.
-Prior to the early redemption, each underlying index closes at or above its respective coupon barrier level on each index business day during some or all of the quarterly periods.
-In this scenario, investors receive the contingent quarterly coupon with respect to each such observation period, but not for the quarterly periods for which one or more underlying indices close below the respective coupon barrier level on any index business day during such observation period.
+This scenario assumes that we redeem the securities at our discretion prior to the maturity date on one of the quarterly redemption dates, starting on May 5, 2025, for a redemption payment equal to the stated principal amount plus any contingent quarterly coupon otherwise due with respect to the relevant observation period.
+Prior to the early redemption, each underlying index closes at or above its respective coupon barrier level on each index business day during some or all of the quarterly periods for which one or more underlying indices close below the respective coupon barrier level on any index business day during such observation period.
 No further payments will be made on the securities once they have been redeemed.
 Scenario 2: The securities are not redeemed prior to maturity, and investors receive principal back at maturity.
 This scenario assumes that we do not redeem the securities on any of the quarterly redemption dates, and, as a result, investors hold the securities to maturity.
 During the term of the securities, each underlying index closes at or above its respective coupon barrier level on each index business day during some but not all quarterly observation periods.
 Investors will receive the contingent quarterly coupon for the quarterly periods for which the index closing value of each underlying index is at or above its respective coupon barrier level on each index business day during such observation period, but not for the quarterly periods for which one or more underlying indices close below the respective coupon barrier level(s) on any index business day during such observation period.
 On the final observation date, each underlying index closes at or above its downside threshold level.
 At maturity, investors receive the stated principal amount and, if payable, the contingent quarterly coupon with respect to the final observation period.
 Scenario 3: The securities are not redeemed prior to maturity, and investors suffer a substantial loss of principal at maturity.
 This scenario assumes that we do not redeem the securities on any of the quarterly redemption dates, and, as a result, investors hold the securities to maturity.
 During the term of the securities, one or more underlying indices close below the respective coupon barrier level(s) on at least one index business day during each quarterly observation period.
 Since one or more underlying indices close below the respective coupon barrier level(s) on at least one index business day during every quarterly observation period, investors do not receive any contingent quarterly coupons.
-On the final observation date, one or more underlying indices threshold level(s).
+On the final observation date, one or more underlying indices close below the respective downside threshold level(s).
 At maturity, investors will receive an amount equal to the stated principal amount multiplied by the index performance factor of the worst performing underlying index.
-Under these circumstances, the payment at maturity will be less than 65% of the stated principal amount and could be zero.
+Under these circumstances, the payment at maturity will be less than 70% of the stated principal amount and could be zero.